7 Design Trends That Have Emerged from the Pandemic

 I’ve always been drawn to the country.
 I love the wide-open spaces, friendly small towns, and being close to nature.
 Interestingly, many Canadians are now opting to forgo the congestion and limited space of the city and are selling their home to move further into the suburbs or the country.
 Many of my Holmes Approved Homes builders are seeing an increase in the demand for new housing and according to RE/MAX, 32% of Canadians no longer want to live in urban centres.

 Since many people are now working remotely from their home office, commuting to work is becoming less of a factor, so there is less need to be in an urban setting - now families have the opportunity to move to the suburbs or the country.
 Homeowners are finding that they can get much more house for their budget if they move away from the city.

 I also think people are increasingly appreciating the benefits of being outdoors and enjoying nature much more than ever before.
 I myself love that I can open my backdoor and only be a few steps away from fields and forest.
 It’s so peaceful.

-For those Canadians that didn’t feel the need to move, statistics show that they are deciding to stay in their homes as they opt to renovate instead of move.
+For those Canadians that have remained homebound, statistics show that they are deciding to stay in their homes as they opt to renovate instead of move.
 Home renovations and improvements have dramatically increased over the past 8 months.
 In fact, building permits in Ontario have increased by 7% over the last few months – equaling over 6 billion!